Patxi91/terraform-multicloud/8-KubernetesWebApp/gke/README.md

 To deploy and access the Kubernetes Dashboard, follow these steps:

+1.  **Create Dashboard Admin Service Account:**
+    To enable administrative access to the dashboard, apply a YAML manifest that creates a service account and binds it to the `cluster-admin` role.
+Ensure you have the `kubernetes-dashboard-admin.rbac.yaml` file.

+    ```bash
+    kubectl apply -f kubernetes-dashboard-admin.rbac.yaml
+    ```

+2.  **Get Authentication Token:**
+    After creating the admin service account, retrieve its bearer token.
+You will use this token to log in to the Kubernetes Dashboard.

+    ```bash
+    kubectl -n kubernetes-dashboard create token admin-user
+    ```
+    Copy the generated token.
+You will paste this token into the dashboard login screen.

-1.  **Deploy the Dashboard:**
+3.  **Deploy the Dashboard:**
-    First, apply the Kubernetes Dashboard YAML manifest to your cluster.
+    Next, apply the Kubernetes Dashboard YAML manifest to your cluster.
 Make sure you have the `kubernetes-dashboard.yaml` file available in your current directory or provide its correct path.

     ```bash
     kubectl apply -f kubernetes-dashboard.yaml
     ```

-2.  **Start the kubectl Proxy:**
+4.  **Start the kubectl Proxy:**
     Run the `kubectl proxy` command in your terminal.
 This will create a secure proxy to your Kubernetes API server.
 Keep this command running in the background or in a separate terminal window.

     ```bash
     kubectl proxy
     ```

-3.  **Access the Dashboard:**
+5.  **Access the Dashboard:**
     Once the proxy is running, you can access the Kubernetes Dashboard in your web browser using the following address:

     **[http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/)**

-    *Note: You will likely need to configure appropriate authentication to fully access and interact with the dashboard.
-Refer to the official Kubernetes Dashboard documentation for detailed authentication instructions.*

-4.  **Create Dashboard Admin Service Account:**
-    To enable administrative access to the dashboard, apply a YAML manifest that creates a service account and binds it to the `cluster-admin` role.
-Ensure you have the `kubernetes-dashboard-admin.yaml` file.

-    ```bash
-    kubectl apply -f kubernetes-dashboard-admin.yaml
-    ```

-5.  **Get Authentication Token:**
-    After creating the admin service account, retrieve its bearer token.
-You will use this token to log in to the Kubernetes Dashboard.

-    ```bash
-    kubectl -n kubernetes-dashboard create token admin-user
-    ```
-    Copy the generated token.
-Then, when prompted by the Kubernetes Dashboard in your browser, paste this token to gain access to your cluster's dashboard.
+    When prompted by the Kubernetes Dashboard, paste the authentication token you obtained in step 2 to gain access to your cluster's dashboard.

 ## 🧹 Clean Up Resources (Optional)